 There are four main research focus areas for the ASSAR project under which agriculture intensification is the main theme for the project in Ghana.
 The four research areas include social differentiation, governance, information access and use and dynamic change.
 Research questions have been designed by the ASSAR team to serve as guidelines to the achievement of these research focus areas.
 Questionnaire surveys, focus group discussions, mental modeling, wellbeing research method, transformative scenario planning (TSP) and other social research methodology that are relevant in the achievement of the key research questions.
 These methodologies are designed for the first and the second phases of the project while third phase will be the context design and implementation of adaptation strategies.

 ASSAR works with diverse stakeholders in a coordinated manner across 11 countries in southern Africa, eastern Africa, western Africa, and south Asia.
 ASSAR in West Africa is a partnership between System for Analysis Research and Training (START), the Institute for Environment and Sanitation Studies (IESS) at the University of Ghana, and the International Centre for Research in the Semi-Arid Tropics (ICRISAT) in Bamako, Mali.
 The ASSAR West Africa group is working closely with CCAFS in West Africa to realize important synergies between the ASSAR and CCAFS efforts in the semi-arid regions of West Africa.
 In Ghana, the ASSAR team is also in collaboration with various national and international experts and expert institutions, including ministries, local government and non-governmental authorities, community leaders, humanitarian organizations, as well as the private sector.

 The ASSAR Project also consists of capacity buidling activities involving PhD and Masters Students undertaking their research under various themes.
-Click here to read the theses of the ASSAR Students
+See below for the various outputs from the ASSAR Research in Ghana.

 For more information visit ASSAR website http://www.assaradapt.org/